masher92/UKCP18/CatchmentAnalysis/CreateSyntheticRainfallEvents/ReadMe.md

 * Select 'export' and then 'this event' above the plot of 'Observed rainfall - 05/04/22 - as rural' to export the rainfall with rural model losses remove
 * Select 'export' and then 'this event' above the plot of 'Observed rainfall - 05/04/22 - urbanised' to export the rainfall with urban model losses remove
 * Columns "Total net rain mm (Observed rainfall - 05/04/2022) - as 100% rural model" or "Total net rain mm (Observed rainfall - 05/04/2022) - urbanised model" can be used as the input to Hec-Ras

+An exploration of the impact of removing the losses is at https://github.com/masher92/UKCP18/blob/master/CatchmentAnalysis/CreateSyntheticRainfallEvents/RemoveLosses.ipynb